Technology Checklist for Graduates

 - Did you work on research, class, or student organization projects?
 Check your student Google Drive and transfer ownership of any project-related documents to your professors, classmates, or student organization colleagues before your student account is deleted.

 - Review WaveNet "Guest Access" for people with information sharing permissions.
 Did you add guests to receive information about financial aid, payment authorization, your class schedule, or grades?
 Did you know that the guests to whom you have granted access to your student information may still contact the University and request your information after you graduate?
-In order to prevent future disclosure, you will need to revoke your original permission.
+If you wish to prevent future disclosure, you will need to revoke your original permission(s).
 Visit the Guest Access documentation and modify your selections for access to your student information for each guest.

 - Uninstall any University-licensed software.
 If your school or department provided special software while you were taking classes, check with the individual(s) that provided the software whether you need to uninstall the software prior to graduation.
 Examples may include Adobe Creative Cloud, SPSS, or similar software packages.